Updated: December 6th, 2021

 - Optimizing your content for search engines helps it rank better, so you’ll achieve more of your content marketing goals.

-- Publishing quality content will improve your website’s authority and relevance and therefore increase its SEO power.
+- Publishing quality content will improve your website’s authority and relevance, which increases its SEO power.

 On-Page Content Optimization

 Good content and SEO work hand in hand.
-Without one, you won’t have much success with the other – if you don’t have the high-quality content that search engines want, your SEO rankings and readership are likely to be low.
-At the same time, even the best content doesn’t do you much good if your target shoppers aren’t able to find it when they’re searching.
+Without one, you won’t have much success with the other.
+If you don’t have the high-quality content that search engines want, your SEO rankings and readership are likely to be low.
+At the same time, even the best content doesn’t do you much good if your target audience isn’t able to find your website.

-That’s why it’s important to be able to consistently write SEO-friendly content that people enjoy reading.
-With that in mind, here are a few tips and best practices to get great content and SEO.
+That’s why it’s important to consistently write SEO-friendly content that people enjoy reading.
+With that in mind, here are a few tips and best practices to create great content and improve your SEO.

 Focus on Keywords– But Not Too Much